 Authorisation of an agricultural chemical in special circumstances

-Situations that are "special circumstances"
+Situations that are special circumstances

-1. No suitable product in New Zealand
+When there is no suitable product in New Zealand

-2. Research on non-trade name products
+To do research on non-trade name products

 - Research approval in New Zealand [PDF, 91 KB]

-- Product data sheet for research approval [DOC, 501 KB]
+- Product data sheet for research approval [DOC, 528 KB]

-3. Use under an approved operating plan
+To use a product under an approved operating plan